-Another nonparametric statistical test that is often used in mass media research is the contingency table analysis, frequently called cross-tab-ulation or simply crosstabs.
+Another nonparametric procedure often used in mass media research is the contingency table analysis, frequently called cross-tabulation or simply crosstabs.
 Crosstab analysis is basically an extension of the goodness of fit test, the primary difference being that two or more variables can be tested simultaneously.
 Consider a study to determine the relationship between a person's sex and his or her media usage habits in regard to obtaining information on new products.
 Suppose the researcher selects a random sample of 210 adults and obtains the information displayed in Figure 12.1.